Written by Jack Serfass, CEO, Co-founder

 Sanitized Tablets, Throw-Away Menus or Smartphones?

 Yes!
 We believe that most restaurants will have all three.
 Many guests will use their own devices, but guests will need to be accommodated with paper if they don’t want to use technology.
 Some use cases (such as beverage books and wine lists) benefit from the larger form factor of a tablet.
+The better your digital solution is, the less paper you will be paying for, shipping and throwing away which is great for our planet.

 Most restaurants offer different menus at different times of the day/week.
 Happy Hours, Sunday Brunches, Breakfast, Lunch, Dinner, Limited Time Offers (LTOs), and so on.
 Look for a system that can automatically change menus and/or menu sections on different days and times.

-86 with No Code Change and without Leaving the Floor
+86 without Code Change and Disruption

 If you run out of something, you do not want to have to recode a website.
 You also don’t want to run off the floor of the dining room to the back office.
 Look for a system that lets you 86 easily from your phone.